skyssolutions/lynxchan/src/be/Readme.md

 * `--reload-front-end`, `-rfe`: reloads the front-end files on a running instance, including cached static files.
 Will be ignored if maintenance mode is being changed on the same command or if no daemon was not informed.
 * `--prune-files`, `-pf`: prunes files that no longer contains references to them.
 Its advisable to turn on maintenance mode before using this command to avoid race conditions.
 * `--reload-graphs`, `-rg`: redraws daily graphs.
-* `--no-daemon`, `-nd`: will not start listening.
+* `--no-daemon`, `-nd`: will not start listening to HTTP requests.
 For running commands while having a server running.
 * `--create-account`, `-ca`: will create a new account.
 Require the use of the login, role and password parameters.
 * `--login`, `-l`: informs a login.
 * `--no-fork`, `-nf`: prevents the engine from spawning aditional processes to run commands.
 It will also make the engine stop after a rebuild error.
 Meant for internal usage, but hey, I`m not your dad or anything to tell you how to use your computer. :^)